developer-zebra/developer-zebra-site/src/mdna/index.md

    title: Smart Repository Simplifies Download, Installation of Lifeguard Updates
    subtitle: New in Zebra StageNow 5.0
    description: With integration of Zebra’s Smart Repository of Lifeguard updates, admins can easily and quickly deploy updates applicable to their specific devices.
 StageNow is a tool that provides an easy way to stage, set up and mass deploy Zebra’s Android mobile computers.
-   url: /stagenow/4-3/about/
+   url: /stagenow
    video: HeZvx6X53yI
    video_type: youtube
    button_text: Learn More
  - image-location: right
-   title: "DataWedge 'Wake Up and Scan' Makes Scanning Faster"
+   title: "DataWedge 'Wake Up and Scan' Speeds Up Scanning"
    subtitle: New in Zebra DataWedge 8.1
    description: Instantly capture barcodes with the press of the scan button when resuming operation after device suspend, eliminating delays and improving productivity.
-   url: /datawedge/latest/guide/about/
+   url: /datawedge
    button_text: Learn More
    video: bR_uJwpVZD0
    video_type: youtube